Chelsea Rochman – Assistant Professor

 Samantha Athey – PhD Student (Rochman and Diamond Group)

 Sam received her B.S. with honors and M.Sc. in Marine Science from the University of North Carolina Wilmington, where she conducted research on microplastic ingestion in marine species.
 She is currently completing her Ph.D. at the University of Toronto, studying microfiber and chemical loss from clothing in the context of Great Lake ecosystems.
-Learn more about microfiber pollution and her research through Sam’s blog: the Microfiber Pollution Project!
+Learn more about microfiber pollution and her research through Sam’s website and blog.

 Dr. Stephanie Borrelle – David H. Smith Postdoctoral Fellow